peterhinch/micropython-nano-gui/README.md

 used (implying that predefined colors may be reassigned).
 It is recommended that `BLACK` (0) and `WHITE` (15) are not changed.
-If code is to be ported between 4-bit and other drivers, use `create_color()` for all custom colors: it will produce appropriate behaviour.
+If code is to be ported between 4-bit and other drivers, use `create_color()` for all custom colors: it will produce appropriate behavior.
 See the `vari_fields` function in the demo `color15.py` for an example.

 ### 3.1.2 Monochrome displays